-Using cell type specific expression of a Tamoxifen-indcubible initiator Caspase8 we have established a stable transgenic strain named PC- ATTAC[TM] as a genetic model for cerebellar Purkinje cell ablation.
-The coexpression of a fluorescent protein with Caspase8ER^{T2} helps not only to monitor and verify the course and extent of apoptotic PC death, but also allows for observing cell interactions such as the activity of microglia with dying PCs.
+Using cell type-specific expression of a tamoxifen-inducible initiator Caspase 8, we have established a stable transgenic strain named PC-ATTACTM as a genetic model for cerebellar Purkinje cell ablation.
+The co-expression of a fluorescent protein with Caspase8ER^{T2} not only helps to monitor and verify the course and extent of apoptotic PC death, but also allows for observing cell interactions such as the activity of microglia with dying PCs.

-Our data demonstrate the engagement of microglia in the uptake and probably removal of dying or dead PCs after caspase-mediated apoptotic cell ablation in PC- ATTACTM zebrafish larvae similar to the normal role of microglia during developmental apoptosis.
-This fast response of microglia may indeed reflect the young age of the larvae, since in adult brains of other non-mammalian vertebrates a detectable increase in the numbers of microglia at the site of neuronal ablation has been shown to take up to three days, after which their increased numbers remain stable at the site of lesion for several weeks (Kirkham et al., 2011).
+Our data demonstrate the engagement of microglia in the uptake and probably the removal of dying or dead PCs after caspasemediated apoptotic cell ablation in PC-ATTACTM zebrafish larvae, similar to the normal role of microglia during developmental apoptosis.
+This fast response of microglia may indeed reflect the young age of the larvae, because in adult brains of other nonmammalian vertebrates a detectable increase in the numbers of microglia at the site of neuronal ablation has been shown to take up to 3 days, after which their increased numbers remain stable at the site of lesion for several weeks (Kirkham et al., 2011).
 Our findings could reflect the importance of a microglia response to cell ablation in the brain for subsequent restructuring and regeneration processes.
-Importantly this endogenous neuroinflammatory response should be left unaltered by 40HT as this compound does not significantly influence innate immunity thereby providing the chance to reveal the significance of neuroinflammation in mediating the brain's response to the acute loss of specific neuronal populations.
+Importantly, this endogenous neuroinflammatory response should be left unaltered by 4OHT, as this compound does not significantly influence innate immunity.
+This provides an opportunity to reveal the significance of neuroinflammation in mediating the response of the brain to the acute loss of specific neuronal populations.
 In addition, ablation and removal of nearly all PCs will not allow plasticity to compensate for a loss of cerebellum function but requires regeneration for cerebellum recovery.
-Thus after removal of Tamoxifen, fluorescent protein expression will make the dynamics of potential PC regeneration accessible by bio-imaging approaches with membrane-targeted fluorescence facilitating the observation of regenerative axon and dendrite outgrowth.
+Thus, after removal of tamoxifen, fluorescent protein expression will make the dynamics of potential PC regeneration accessible by bio-imaging approaches with membrane-targeted fluorescence, thus facilitating the observation of regenerative axon and dendrite outgrowth.

-Based on our results in transient transgenics other cell types should be equally accessible for the generation of ATTACTM -zebrafish with Tamoxifen-inducible apoptosis.
-The time course of differentation specific for each cell type has to be taken into account though.
-If ablation is induced too early, progenitor cells not expressing the inducible caspase yet, may escape the induction of apoptosis.
-To distinguish between such late-differentiating progenitor cells and non-ablated mature cells the use of fluorescent proteins with timedependent change in the colour of fluorescence emission (so-called timer fluorescent proteins) could be used as co-expressed reporters (Terskikh et al., 2000; Tsuboi et al., 2010).
-While mature cells that escaped apoptosis will appear in the late-emission state of the fluorescent timer protein, cells that escaped ablation for the sake of their late birth will just start to express the fluorescent protein and will thus appear in the early-emission state.
-Because ligand-induced activity is also dependent on the cellular expression level of Caspase8ER^{T2}, which is determined by the promoter strength that drives such expression, the optimal conditions for maximal ablation will have to be tested empirically when implementing new promoter/enhancer elements into ATTACTM -constructs.
-We recommend starting with a Tamoxifen-concentration of 5x10-6M diluted in EtOH at a maximum concentration of 0.5% EtOH and treatment over night.
+Based on our results in transient transgenics, other cell types should be equally accessible for the generation of ATTACTM -zebrafish with tamoxifen-inducible apoptosis.
+However, the time course of differentiation specific for each cell type must be taken into account.
+If ablation is induced too early, progenitor cells not yet expressing the inducible caspase may escape the induction of apoptosis.
+To distinguish between such late-differentiating progenitor cells and non-ablated mature cells, the use of fluorescent proteins with a time-dependent change in the color of fluorescence emission (so-called timer fluorescent proteins) could be used as co-expressed reporters (Terskikh et al., 2000; Tsuboi et al., 2010).
+Although mature cells that escaped apoptosis will appear in the late-emission state of the fluorescent timer protein, cells that escaped ablation (owing to their late birth) will have only started to express the fluorescent protein and will thus appear in the early-emission state.

+Because ligand-induced activity is also dependent on the cellular expression level of Caspase8ER^{T2}, which is determined by the promoter strength that drives such expression, the optimal conditions for maximal ablation will have to be tested empirically when implementing new promoter/enhancer elements into ATTACTM constructs.
+We recommend starting with a tamoxifen concentration of 5×10^{-6} M diluted in EtOH at a maximum concentration of 0.5% EtOH and treatment overnight.